cierra00/client-organizer/README.md

 I would like to recreate this application using React, where some of the bugs can be resolved.

+doc.data() not a function on ui.js, howver, the application seems to be running regardless.

 # License
 This project is a final project for class and is not to be redistributed.